DataDink/Turtlecraft/README.md

 Some machines in modded minecraft function by consuming dropped items, but there are all sorts of things that cause dropped items to be moved or deleted.
 This will cause a turtle to drop items and then pick them back up after a short time.
-The turtle can then be encased or placed in such a way that the items are blocked from being removed.
+The turtle can then be encased or placed in such a way that the items are blocked from being moved.
 The items are picked up and re-dropped to help bypass any despawning timers that might delete the items over time.

 Example: